 SOPRON – A MAGICAL HUNGARIAN TOWN

 The city of Sopron is located in western Hungary on an isthmus of land that pokes into Austria, near Lake Fertö.
-Only 15 miles from Vienna, it is next to Lake Fertő, the Fertőtáj UNESCO World Heritage site.
+Only 75 kilometers from Vienna, it is next to Lake Fertő, the Fertőtáj UNESCO World Heritage site.
 I love this city for lots of reasons.
 It is a charming medieval village with quirky theatre groups, Hungarian dumplings, goulash, and great Hungary Sopron wine.
 However, I also love its history.

 In the 16th century, the Ottoman Empire occupied most of Hungary, but Ottoman Turks who ravaged Scarbantia in 1529 didn’t occupy the town.
 During the 9th–11th centuries, the Hungarians came to Scarbantia, built a castle, and named the town Suprun.